naniroot/naniz-hugo-site/content/posts/python_yield_generators.md

 I come across a lot gems in python.
 Some are easy to understand, some require more time.
 The best way to understand them is by working with them and using them in programs.
 To make the understanding stronger you can write about them.
 I wanted to understand the yield command better so here it is.

-To understand ‘yield’ you first have to understand generators, iterables and their differences.
+To understand **yield** you first have to understand generators, iterables and their differences.

 ## Iterables